zlshames/GamingModeToggler/README.md

 ## Disclaimer

 I am not normally a C# developer.
 If my code style or coding methodology should be different, feel free to let me know and I'll see what I can do to change it.
+Yes, I know the UI isn't the most pleasing thing to look at.
+I'm no designer.
+I just wanted it to be functional.